 Giving your Minecraft server more RAM is a relatively easy process and can make a big difference in how well your server runs.
 If you’re having trouble with lag, crashes, or other performance issues, try increasing the amount of RAM your server uses.
 You might be surprised at how much of a difference it makes!

-So there you have it: Minecraft is not shutting down in 2022.
+So there you have it: Minecraft is not shutting down in 2022 or 2023.
 The rumor started because of a miscommunication about the Java Edition of the game, but Microsoft has no plans to shut down Minecraft entirely.
 The company has said it will continue supporting the game and its players.
 If you own the Java Edition of Minecraft, you can continue playing and even transfer your saved data to another platform if you wish.
 Microsoft will also continue to release updates for the game.